CiscoDevNet/MUD-Manager/README.md

 #### authority

-The authority name of the URL, which defines the unique manufacturer.
+The authority portion of the URL, which defines the unique manufacturer.
+For example, if the URL is "https://luminaire.example.com/Luminaire_150", the authority portion of the URL is "luminaire.example.com".
+This same string needs to be placed in the authority policy of the Manufacturer in the configuration file.

 #### cert